Here are the steps that must be followed in the process of canonization:

 Once a person is a saint, he or she is recommended to the entire Catholic church for veneration.
 Some saints are selected as patron saints, special protectors or guardians over particular occupations, illnesses, churches, countries or causes.
 For example, the Pope is planning on naming a patron saint of Internet users and computer programmers.
 Several saints are being considered, but the lead candidate is St. Isidore of Seville, who is credited with writing the world's first encyclopedia.
 Click here to see a full list of patron saints.

-To learn more about canonization, see the links on the next page.
+To learn more about canonization, see the links below.